vha3/Hunter-Adams-RP2040-Demos/Lab_1_Incremental/README.md

 #### Audio Beep Synthesis - *Starting point for Weeks 1 and 2!*
 - Uses Protothreads and two timer interrupts to perform Direct Digital Synthesis of two sine waves, one on each of the two cores of the RP2040.
 - Those sine waves are amplitude-modulated to "beeps".
-- Starting point for Weeks 1 and 2 checkoffs

 ## Week 3
 #### DMA Demo